 The method with which an artist, writer, performer, athlete, or other producer employs technical skills or materials to achieve a finished product or endeavor.

 A stencil-based printmaking technique in which the first step is to stretch and attach a woven fabric (originally made of silk, but now more commonly of synthetic material) tightly over a wooden frame to create a screen.
 Areas of the screen that are not part of the image are blocked out with a variety of stencil-based methods.
 A squeegee is then used to press ink through the unblocked areas of the screen, directly onto paper.
 Screenprints typically feature bold, hard-edged areas of flat, unmodulated color.
 Also known as silkscreen and serigraphy.

 A work of art on paper that usually exists in multiple copies.
 It is created not by drawing directly on paper, but through a transfer process.
 The artist begins by creating a composition on another surface, such as metal or wood, and the transfer occurs when that surface is inked and a sheet of paper, placed in contact with it, is run through a printing press.
 Four common printmaking techniques are woodcut, etching, lithography, and screenprint.

 A series of events, objects, or compositional elements that repeat in a predictable manner.

 A distinctive and often recurring feature in a composition.

 The materials used to create a work of art, and the categorization of art based on the materials used (for example, painting [or more specifically, watercolor], drawing, sculpture).

-Andy Warhol was a fashion illustrator, painter, printmaker, sculptor, magazine publisher, filmmaker, photographer, and archivist of his times.
-His early paintings drew on his experiences as a commercial illustrator, and appropriated motifs from advertising and comics.
+Andy Warhol was a fashion illustrator, painter, printmaker, sculptor, magazine publisher, filmmaker, photographer, and de facto archivist of his times.
+For his early paintings, he drew on his experiences as a commercial illustrator, appropriating motifs from advertising (among other sources) in his work.